csc-training/summerschool/gpu/docs/07-multi-gpu.md

 // OpenMP
 omp_target_memcpy(dst, src, size, dstOffset, srcOffset, dstDev, srcDev);
 ```
-* when direct p-t-p  is missing the copying is done through the host memory
+* when direct p-t-p  is missing the copying is through host memory
 * no equivalent `hipMemcpyPeer` in SYCL
      * implementation dependent behaviour